Edgar Wright’s The Running Man is a near-total failure – review

 The eerie prescience of Stephen King’s dystopian source material – written in 1972 and set, of all years, in 2025 – has been wiped from this bland reboot, which also seems to know it’s miscast its leading man

 Stephen King wrote The Running Man in 1972 when, as he’d later describe, he was “a young man who was angry, energetic, and infatuated with the art and the craft of writing”.
 It imagines a reality television show in which the lower classes are violently hunted for entertainment, their narratives re-edited and manipulated in order to villainise those who dare subvert the status quo.
 He set it in 2025.
-How painfully prescient it should be, to see it adapted for film in this year of all years.
+How painfully prescient – and how poignant it should be to see it adapted for film in this year of all years.

 Wright, who made his name in witty genre parodies (most famously, Shaun of the Dead and Hot Fuzz), has increasingly shifted towards more traditional Hollywood fare.
 In doing so, he’s lost much of that once-ironclad grasp of tone.
 King’s novel was previously adapted in 1987, loosely, with Arnold Schwarzenegger in the role of Richards.
 It’s deeply inelegant, but at least the satire works in its own garish way.

-Powell, meanwhile, is the least he’s ever seemed like himself on screen and the most like his mentor Tom Cruise.
+Powell, meanwhile, is the least he’s ever seemed like himself on screen, and the most like his mentor Tom Cruise.
 He furiously chops his arms in the same way when he runs.
-He frowns and squints and, when he wants to express vulnerability, lets his eyes water just a little in the same way.
-You get the sense he’s trying to compensate for the fact he’s not quite the right fit for a character described as “the angriest man to ever audition” for The Running Man.
+He frowns, squints, and when he wants to express vulnerability, lets his eyes water just a little in the same way.
+You get the sense he’s trying to compensate for the fact that he’s not quite the right fit for a character described as “the angriest man to ever audition” for The Running Man.
 Wright places a far heavier emphasis on comedic value (Richards, at one point, abseils down the side of a YMCA in nothing but a towel) than on any sense of fury or propulsion.

 Dir: Edgar Wright.
 Starring: Glen Powell, William H Macy, Lee Pace, Michael Cera, Emilia Jones, Colman Domingo, Josh Brolin.
 Cert 15, 133 mins.